Table Cell Padding and Spacing with CSS and HTML

 </table>

-Cell Padding with CSS
+A. Cell Padding in CSS

 table {